FelixW1020/Arduino-Code-for-Nasal-Cannula/README.md

 Not intended for clinical or safety-critical deployment.

-Disclaimer
+**Disclaimer**

 This firmware is provided for educational and prototyping purposes only.
-It is not validated for medical use and should not be relied upon in clinical environments.
+It is not currently validated and approved for medical use.
+**